mzbrau/fig/doc/fig-documentation/docs/features/lookup-tables.md

 When the setting is requested by the client, it will be returned with the original type (a nullable long in this case)

+## Overriding via Environment Variable

+The lookup table key can be overriden using an environment variable.
+It should be in the format settingName:LookupTableKey

+Use a value of 'null' to clear the current value.

 ## Lookup Table API